mapmint/mapmint/INSTALL.md

 # ![logo](mapmint-ui/img/mapmint-logo-small.png "MapMint") Installation guide

+All the instructions given in the following suppose that you are logged in as a basic UNIX user, not root.

 <h3>Install all the dependencies (Ubuntu 14.04 LTS)</h3>

 ```sudo apt-get install flex bison libfcgi-dev libxml2 libxml2-dev curl